AndrewMathas/gitcat/README.rst

-  pull              Pull all repositories from remote repositories push              Commit and push local repositories to remote repositories remote-set-ssh    Change all remote URLs to use ssh access remove            Remove repository from the catalogue status            Print the status of all repositories
+  pull              Pull all repositories from remote repositories push              Commit and push local repositories to remote repositories remote-set-ssh    Change all remote URLs to use ssh access rm                Remove repository from the catalogue status            Print the status of all repositories